Last Updated: May 23

-DICE's long-running first-person shooter franchise returns this year with Battlefield 5.
-The acclaimed video game developer saw enormous success with the release of Battlefield 1 in 2016.
+DICE's long-running first-person shooter franchise returns this year with Battlefield V. The acclaimed video game developer saw enormous success with the release of Battlefield 1 in 2016.
 It quickly outsold both 2013's Battlefield 4 and 2015's Battlefield Hardline.

-Battlefield 5 is Reportedly Set During WWII
+Battlefield V is Set During WWII

+Battlefield V is confirmed to be set during WWII.
 While the Battlefield series got its start in WWII with Battlefield 1942 in 2002, this will be the first time since 2009 that an installment has been set during the Second World War.
 It follows Activision's Call of Duty WWII from 2017, which became that series' best-selling installment since Black Ops II debuted in 2012.
 EA may be criticized for copying Activision, but the fact is, games take years to develop and this has most likely been in the works for quite some time, at least long before Call of Duty WWII even released.

-Battlefield 5 Won't Be Pay-to-Win
+Battlefield V Won't Be Pay-to-Win & No Paid DLC

 After the entire Star Wars: Battlefront II loot box debacle, EA and DICE are making sure that they don't make the same mistakes again.
 It was a transformative experience for the video game industry and something that desperately needed to happen.
 Even though Battlefront II isn't the only perpetrator in this matter, it just happens to be the game that got picked as the scapegoat.
-So, DICE is being cautious about microtransactions in Battlefield 5.
+So, DICE is being cautious about microtransactions in Battlefield V.

 EA is opting not to return to the E3 show floor in 2018 and instead will be hosting another EA Play - an event that allows the publisher to connect directly with their consumers.
 Tickets are free, but attendees must pre-register in advance to secure a spot to prevent overcrowding.
 In addition to showcasing the traditional sports titles, EA will also be providing hands-on time with DICE's Battlefield 2018 and BioWare's Anthem, which again is reportedly the WWII-set Battlefield V game.
 EA Play is being hosted at the Hollywood Palladium just outside the E3 convention halls in Los Angeles, CA, from June 9 to 11.